9-9-9-9/Bit-Heroes-bot/README.md

 - [ ] Jammie Dimension (Expedition)
 - [ ] Battle Bards (Expedition)
 - [ ] Gauntlet
+## To the folks who using this bot but not giving this repo a Star: Fvck U

 ___
 **Upgrade notes:** copy configuration files `user-config.properties` and `readonly.*.user-config.properties` from previous bot version's directory _(if you update the bot via auto-update method then no need to do this)_